China–Pakistan relations: Economic relations

 Pakistan has been one of China's major trade partners.
 According to China's custom statistics the bilateral trade volume for the calendar year 2017 crossed the US$20 billion mark for the first time.
 In 2017 China's exports to Pakistan grew by 5.9% to reach $18.25 billion whereas Pakistan's exports to China fell by 4.1% to $1.83 billion.

 Pakistan strongly supported China's successful 2007 application to join the South Asian Association for Regional Cooperation (SAARC) as an observer.

 Economic trade between Pakistan and China has been recently increasing, and a free trade agreement has been signed.
 Military and technological transactions continue to dominate the economic relationship between the two nations, and China has pledged to increase their investment in Pakistan's economy and infrastructure.
-As in seventy years the People's Republic of China moved to the center of the world stage, became the world's largest economy (by purchasing power parity rating) in 2014, it has also helped Pakistan by bringing in more of its expertise and investment.
-The Chinese economic boom has not only helped Pakistan in a way but also ushered new era of development in the country especially after signing of multi-billion CPEC agreement.

 In 2011 China Kingho Group cancelled a $19 billion mining deal because of security concerns.

 On 26 April 2014, China Mobile announced $1 billion of investment in Pakistan in telecommunication infrastructure and training of its officials within a period of three years.
 The announcement came a day after China Mobile subsidy Zong emerged as the highest bidder in the 3G auction, claiming a 10 MHz 3G-band licence, qualifying for the 4G licence.

 On 22 April 2015, according to China Daily, China released its first overseas investment project under the Belt and Road Initiative for developing a hydropower station near Jhelum.

-At the time of 2022-2023 Pakistani economic crisis, China was the only country that continues to provide loans.
+At the time of 2022–2023 Pakistani economic crisis, China was the only country that continues to provide loans.
 China has lent Pakistan more than 2 billion US dollars to prop up its collapsing economy.

+On May 6, 2023, Pakistan's Foreign Minister Bilawal Bhutto Zardari met his Chinese counterpart Qin Gang at the foreign ministry in Islamabad.
+China reiterated its interest to end the political crisis in Pakistan after Imran Khan was ousted in April 2022.
+The Chinese official expressed hope that "the political forces in Pakistan will build consensus, uphold stability and more effectively address domestic and external challenges so it can focus on growing the economy."
+China had provided a $1 billion Chinese SAFE deposit and a roughly $1.4 billion commercial loan maturing in June 2023.
+Pakistan's huge debt obligations totaling $77.5 billion, particularly towards China and Saudi Arabia had reached record levels in 2022/23.

+In March 2025, China rolled over a $2 billion loan to Pakistan as part of efforts to stabilize the country's economy.
+This move supported Pakistan's financial recovery after receiving a $7 billion IMF bailout in September 2024.
+The loan rollover was crucial as Pakistan faced a significant repayment schedule, needing to pay over $22 billion in external debt for the fiscal year 2025, including nearly $13 billion in bilateral deposits.